International Foundation Year (Studienkolleg)

 Students who pass the International Foundation Year at Karlshochschule successfully will be admitted to our Bachelor programs.

-The International Foundation Year starts every winter semester in September.
+The International Foundation Year starts every fall semester in September.

 The International Foundation Year (Studienkolleg) is the basis for your Bachelor studies at Karlshochschule (1 + 3 years).
 The chart below lists all available Bachelor degree programs to combine with the International Foundation Year: